phpro/grumphp/doc/parameters.md

 This parameter will tell GrumPHP in which folder it can find the git hooks template folder.
 This parameter is used to find the git hooks at a custom location.
 It defaults to null and the default folder is used.

+**hooks_preset**

+*Default: local*

+This parameter will tell GrumPHP which hooks preset to use.
+GrumPHP comes with two presets, local and vagrant.

 **stop_on_failure**

 *Default: false*